kubeslice/netops/README.md

 ```

 ### Deploying in kind
-Once you build the image for local development you can load the image into the kind cluster bt using the command below:
+For local development use the below command to load the docker image into kind cluster

 ```bash
 kind load docker-image <image-name>:<tag> --name <clustername>